Basque-inspired coastal cuisine w/ unique pintxos & fried mussels. Cool, basement-like ambiance, extensive vermouth & wine list.

 Eel Bar, a sister restaurant to Hart's, The Fly, and Cervo's, offers pintxos and fried mussels in a cool, basement-like setting on the Lower East Side.

-"Standout dishes include the Bomba rice appetizer with raw red shrimp, fried mussels, bay scallop skewers, mandarins with grilled squid, and the caneles.
-The orange wine and dirty martinis are also highly recommended."
+"Standout dishes include the fried mussels, bay scallop skewers, mandarins with grilled squid, and the orange wine.
+The Basque classics and dirty martinis are also highly recommended."

 Important Note